ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 > ## Tip!
 >
-> The quickest and easiest way to find out more information about a function, what it is, and how to use it is with the **?** symbol in RStudio.
+> The quickest and easiest way to find out more information about a R function, including what it is and how to use it, is with the **?** symbol in RStudio.
 >
 > ~~~
 > # examine the documentation for the print function in R